AntiCodeer/c_Code_Assignments/README.md

 # Assignment 4

-- 1 Write a C program to find the minimum, maximum and average of an array.
+- Q1 Write a C program to find the minimum, maximum and average of an array.
 Also find the second minimum number of the array.

-- 2 Write a C program to search a given number in the array using linear searching technique.
+- Q2 Write a C program to search a given number in the array using linear searching technique.

-- 3 Write a C program to search a given number in the array using binary searching technique.
+- Q3 Write a C program Qto search a given number in the array using binary searching technique.

-- 4 Write a C program to sort a given array in ascending order using bubble sorting technique.
+- Q4 Write a C program to sort a given array in ascending order using bubble sorting technique.

-- 5 Write a C program to sort a given array in ascending order using Selection sorting technique.
+- Q5 Write a C program to sort a given array in ascending order using Selection sorting technique.

-- 6 Write a C program to delete all the duplicate elements of an array.
+- Q6 Write a C program to delete all the duplicate elements of an array.

 # Assignment 5

-- 1 Write a C program to find out the transpose of a matrix of order m x n.
+- Q1 Write a C program to find out the transpose of a matrix of order m x n.
-- 2 Write a C program to add two matrices of order m x n.
+- Q2 Write a C program to add two matrices of order m x n.
-- 3 Write a C program to check whether a given matrix is symmetric or not.
+- Q3 Write a C program to check whether a given matrix is symmetric or not.
-- 4 Write a C program to perform Matrix multiplication of two matrices, A of order m x n and B of order p x q to produce C matrix.
+- Q4 Write a C program to perform Matrix multiplication of two matrices, A of order m x n and B of order p x q to produce C matrix.
-- 5 Write a C program to find the length of a string without using string.h header file.
+- Q5 Write a C program to find the length of a string without using string.h header file.
-- 6 Write a C program to copy one string to another string without using string.h header file.
+- Q6 Write a C program to copy one string to another string without using string.h header file.
-- 7 Write a C program to compare two strings without using string.h header file.
+- Q7 Write a C program to compare two strings without using string.h header file.
-- 8 Write a C program to concatenate two strings without using string.h header file.
+- Q8 Write a C program to concatenate two strings without using string.h header file.
-- 9 Write a C program to Display the abbreviated form of a given name.
+- Q9 Write a C program to Display the abbreviated form of a given name.
 (Example: Ramen Nath Das as R. N. Das)
-- 10 Write a C program to check a string for the first occurrence of the substring.
+- Q10 Write a C program to check a string for the first occurrence of the substring.